-Administering CPR to victims of Sudden Cardiac Arrest is absence of a medical professional can be the difference between surviving and dying.
+Administering CPR to victims of Sudden Cardiac Arrest in the absence of a medical professional can be the difference between surviving and dying.
 If you have taken CPR courses online, you should know that when CPR is done to a patient, their chance of survival can double or even triple.

 Causing More Pain to the Victim